In this section

 Misleading descriptions

 You must be honest and truthful when describing your products.
-Marketing your product in a misleading way either by presenting them or describing them in a false manner, or omitting information that a consumer would need to make a decision, is a criminal offence.
+Marketing your products in a misleading way, either by presenting or describing them in a false manner, or omitting information that a consumer would need to make an informed transactional decision, is a criminal offence.

 Product safety